-The Ministry for Primary Industries (MPI) is investigating how widespread it is and is developing plans to contain and remove it.
-For more information visit www.mpi.govt.nz/velvetleaf
+The Ministry for Primary Industries (MPI) and regional councils are working together to develop plans to contain and manage Velvetleaf.
+For more information visit www.mpi.govt.nz/velvetleaf.

 Stock can spread velvetleaf seed around the farm and to other properties via their hooves and waste.
 Keeping stock out of velvetleaf-infested paddocks is the best possible action to avoid spreading this weed.

 In most situations this is not feasible, as you have invested heavily in the crop and are reliant on it to feed your stock.
 Therefore the following approach is recommended.